AV306/xenon/README.md

 ### Server opt-out

-Servers can "opt-out" of any features they wish, by sending the following message through chat:
+Servers can "opt out" of any features they wish, by sending the following message through chat:

 `{{xenon restrict [feature name]}}`, replacing `[feature name]` with any alias for the feature, e.g. `{{xenon restrict proxradar}}` for ProximityRadar.

 Xenon will not display the opt-out "message", and the message will still be processed even if the client sets their interaction settings to disable chat.
+(Hopefully)

 <br>